thisisnitish/thisisnitish/README.md

 ### Hi there 👋

+I am a software engineer and passionate about building cool stuff, System Design, Distributed Systems.

+As of now, I work as a SDE-I at a Bangalore based startup name Javis.ai.
+Before this, I was an Intern at [Tata 1MG](https://www.1mg.com/).
+I was also an open source contributor in [Zulip](https://zulip.com/) community.

+I keep diving deep into engineering details and share my knowledge.

 <!--
 **thisisnitish/thisisnitish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.